jaclu/tmux-menus/README.md

 -|-
 3.2 | Fully compatible
 3.0 - 3.1c | Menu centering is not supported, it's displayed top left if C is selected.
-1.9 - 2.9a | Needs whiptail.
+< 3.0 | Needs whiptail.
 Menu location setting ignored.
 1.7 - 1.8  | tpm is not available, so the plugin needs to be initialized by running [path to tmux-menus]/menus.tmux directly from the conf file

 The above table covers compatibility for the general tool.
-Some items has a min tmux version set, if the running tmux doesn't match this, that item will be skipped, this is by no means perfect, so if you find I set incorrect limits on some feature, please let me know!
+Some items has a min tmux version set, if the running tmux doesn't match this, that item will be skipped, if you find I set incorrect limits on some feature, please let me know!

 </details>
 <details>